syncfusion-content/blazor-docs/blazor/toast/accessibility.md

+---
+layout: post
+title: Accessibility in Blazor Toast Component | Syncfusion
+description: Learn about Accessibility in Blazor Toast component of Syncfusion, and more details.
+platform: Blazor
+control: Toast
+documentation: ug
+---

 # Accessibility

 The toast component has been designed with [WAI-ARIA](http://www.w3.org/WAI/PF/aria-practices/) specifications in mind by applying the prompt WAI-ARIA roles, states, and properties with the keyboard support.
 It helps users who use assistive WAI-ARIA accessibility support, which is achieved using attributes.